-Payment of tax as prerequisite to testing validity § 42-204. thereof; injunctive relief prohibited; refunds e of the ner.
+§ 42-204.
+Payment of tax as prerequisite to testing validity thereof; injunctive relief prohibited; refunds ner.
 De Ariz.
-10.

-A. Any person upon whom a tax has been imposed or levied under any law relating to taxation shall not be permitted to test the s that it y which, e, is not, tribe, to rial limor terria treaty, of way was subry.
-Perof Mari-Ferritory affirmed .Ed.
+10. s that it y which, e, is not, tribe, to rial limor terria treaty, of way was subry.
+Perof Mari-Ferritory affirmed Ed.
 447.